Urban Forest Master Plan

 The sustainability of our urban forest and of the benefits it provides depends on how it is managed.
 The Urban Forest Master Plan will address topics such as the state of Palo Alto's tree canopy, best management practices, interdepartmental coordination, and tree-related City regulations.

-Events and Milestones The public will have several opportunities to participate in the Plan's development and provide input on the value placed on trees in Palo Alto in addition to providing opinions on the most important issues the City should focus in the Palo Alto urban forest.
+The public will have several opportunities to participate in the Plan's development and provide input on the value placed on trees in Palo Alto in addition to providing opinions on the most important issues the City should focus in the Palo Alto urban forest.